 According to Andrew Castellanos, a licensed acupuncturist at the Stillpoint Wellness Center in San Francisco, acupuncture works by strategically placing needles on pressure points to regulate blood flow to trouble spots via major pathways in the body, thus resulting in relaxed muscles with less swelling, tension and pain.
 Each needle is connected to an Electrostem valve to deliver currents from one point to another, which increases oxygen flow and delivers white blood cells to the injury.

 “Electrostem uses an electrical impulse that contracts and releases muscles.
-It allows the needles to push fluid out of the [injured] area and deliver blood back to those tissue paths—that let’s the muscles relax so the body can heal itself,” said Castellanos.
+It allows the needles to push fluid out of the [injured] area and deliver blood back to those tissue paths — that lets the muscles relax so the body can heal itself,” Castellanos said.

-He adds that the underlying premise lies in our body’s energetic system, which consists of Chi—energy that circulates throughout the body and is responsible for regulating our organs and other processes of the body.
-“Some theories say the needles trigger the release of endorphins into the brain, which is responsible for the feeling of well-being,” said Castellanos.
+He adds that the underlying premise lies in our body’s energetic system, which consists of Chi — energy that circulates throughout the body and is responsible for regulating our organs and other processes of the body.
+“Some theories say the needles trigger the release of endorphins into the brain, which is responsible for the feeling of well-being,” Castellanos said.